douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

 # Phase 1: basic simulation of food supply chain
-  - Complete simulation of the food supply chain, from seed growth to bread consumption, and all intermediate exchanges
+  - Complete simulation of the food supply chain (beef meet and bread), with all intermediate exchanges/transformations
-  - Basic C02, water and soil pollution
+  - Basic C02, soil pollution (and water?) pollution

 # Phase 2: different types of agriculture
   - Achieve the current situation in switzerland in term of productivity, and methods of farming
+    - i.e simulate all farmers if data available
   - Have an approximation of pollution emitted by food supply chain

 # Phase 3: impact of types of agriculture